salafimanhaj/salafi/fatwas/salafism/_posts/2020-07-16-are-hanabilah-the-only-salafis.md

 ---
 layout: post
 title: "Is it correct that Hanbalis are the only Salafis"
-category: salafism, hanbali madhab,
+category: hanbalis, binbaz
-founder: "Majmu' fatawa of ibn Baz"
+founder: "Majmu' fatawa of Shaykh ibn Baz"
 fatwa: "9/238"
 hijri: Dhul-Qa'dah 25, 1441 AH
 muftis: Shaykh ibn Baz